Tweedbank

-Tweedbank is a large village south-east of Galashiels in the Scottish Borders, Scotland.
+Tweedbank is a large village south-east of Galashiels in the Scottish Borders.
 It is part of the county of Roxburghshire.
-It is an outer suburb or satellite development of Galashiels, on the other (eastern) side of the River Tweed.
+It is an outer suburb of Galashiels, on the other (eastern) side of the River Tweed.
 The population of Tweedbank at the latest census is 2,101.

 Geography

 Tweedbank, as the name suggests, sits adjacent to the River Tweed, and approximately 500 m down river from Abbotsford House, the historic home of Sir Walter Scott.

 Tweedbank has a pond known as Gunknowe Loch, a small shop, and a railway station.

 History

 The settlement was started in the early 1970s on the land of a farm whose original house still stands (serving as a boarding cattery) adjacent to the community centre (known locally as 'The Barns').
 The original settlement was built by Scottish Special Housing and included the streets of Neidpath Court, Blakehope Court, Hareshaw Bank, Stobshaw Place, Stobshaw Terrace and Haining Drive.
 In the 1980s Bett Housing (later to be taken over by Lema Homes) began building on the site at the entry of Tweedbank from Galashiels; this estate included the streets Abbotslea, Riverside Drive, Abbotsferry Road, Lowood Park, Ladymoss and Heathery Rigg.
 To locals this area was often known as 'the Betts'.

 The 1990s saw two developments by Eildon Housing Association, namely Jura Drive and Craw Wood, with private housing being built around Tweedbank View and Tweedbank Drive.
 The final development in the 2000s was constructed by Barratt Homes in the area around Weavers Linn, built on the former Abbotsford to Lowood road (later a footpath).